-- Social Activities such as Caregiver Teas and Memory Café provide opportunities for relaxation, enjoyment of the arts, and sharing with peers.
+- Social Activities such as Caregiver Teas and Memory Cafés (online monthly and in-person quarterly) provide opportunities for relaxation, enjoyment of the arts, and sharing with peers.
 Click here to learn more about caregiver support and social groups.

 - Caregiver Resources covering adult day services, caregiver health, websites and more.
 Click here to access more caregiver resources.

 - Kinship Caregiver Resources for older adults caring for raising their grandchildren.
 Click here to download the Kinship Caregivers Guide.

 Read our caregiver brochure for a detailed description of our Caregiver services.